Skip to content

 Media types are also used with the Content-Type header to characterize a request body or a response body.
 See Creating content with binary attachments below.
 Also see Creating session examples.

-If the resource only returns one media type, it's also possible to skip it and to just specify the format using application/xml or application/json.
+If the resource only returns one media type, it's also possible to skip it and to specify the format with application/xml or application/json.

 A response indicates hrefs to related resources and their media types.